Aging Studies

 AGST 410.
 MINORITY PERSPECTIVES IN AGING.
 4 Credits.

-Required of all students in the minor, this course is oriented toward a critical examination of the variations in aging experiences of minority elderly in the United States.
-Its focus is on the most salient themes, orientations and dimensions of the problems and processes of aging in the broader cultural tradition within each ethnic minority group.
-Particular attention paid to biological, material and historical bases.
+Oriented toward a critical examination of the variations in aging experiences of minority elderly in the United States.
+Focus is on the most salient themes, orientations, and dimensions of the problems and processes of aging in the broader cultural tradition within each ethnic minority group.
+Particular attention is paid to biological, material, and historical bases.

 AGST 415.
 INTRODUCTION TO PALLIATIVE CARE.
 4 Credits.